wp-plugins/facebook-awd/readme.txt

 === Facebook AWD ===
 Contributors: AHWEBDEV
 Donate link: http://www.ahwebdev.fr/plugins/facebook-awd.html
-Tags: facebook, fb, connect, like, box, comments Requires at least: 3.1
+Tags: facebook, fb, connect, like, box, comments,fbconnect, Facebook plugins Requires at least: 3.1
 Tested up to: 3.2 beta
-Stable tag: 0.9.5
+Stable tag: 0.9.5.1

 Facebook AWD is an all in one Facebook capabilities for wordpress.
 Add Socials plugins and Open Graph to your site and increase your virality